 Zika Virus and Guillain Barré Syndrome: What’s the Latest?

 Concerns over the Zika virus are escalating, especially as new cases quickly spread around the world.
 In fact, the World Health Organization (WHO) has officially declared the Zika virus a Public Health Emergency of International Concern.
-Transmission of the Zika virus has been documented in more than 67 countries and territories, and as of September 2016, there are nearly 3,400 confirmed cases in the United States, most of which were believed to be acquired during travel.
+Transmission of the Zika virus has been documented in more than 67 countries and territories, and as of March 2017, there have been at least 5,139 confirmed cases in the United States, most of which were believed to be acquired during travel.

 Although the Zika virus – which is spread to people primarily through a bite from an infected Aedes species mosquito – typically only results in mild illness, it may carry devastating consequences for some people.

 Most widely reported has been the surge in cases of microcephaly among babies born to women who contracted the virus during pregnancy.
 This finding has prompted widespread travel restrictions for pregnant women.
 Microcephaly can restrict brain development, leading to abnormally small head size and severe brain damage.
-New data show it is seen in as many as 13 percent of babies born to women infected with the Zika virus during pregnancy, according to a study recently published in the New England Journal of Medicine.
+Data shows it is seen in as many as 13 percent of babies born to women infected with the Zika virus during pregnancy, according to a study published in the New England Journal of Medicine.

 Is there a link between Zika and Guillain Barré syndrome?